dlannan/sokol-luajit/README.md

 - [x] Win64 Binaries - samples and remotery working
 - [X] Linux64 Binaries - samples and remotery working
+- [x] MacOS - x86_64 Binaries - samples and remotery working
-- [ ] MacOS Binaries - incomplete.
-Testing and Fixing ongoing.
-Expected completion soon.
+- [ ] MacOS - arm64 Binaries - tbd.
+Working on tests/solves.

 For all things, Sokol, luajit and sokol-luajit feel free to drop in the Discord